younglim/developer.gov.sg/collections/_products/categories/analytics/analytics-gov/faqs.md

   - name: What are the tools available in AG?
     description: >
-      The following tools are available on AG now: JupyterHub, RStudio, VS Code (AG@GCC only), GitLab, Nexus Repository, Tableau (AG@GDC only), and Qlik Sense (AG@GDC only).
+      The following tools are available on AG now: JupyterLab, RStudio, VS Code (AG@GCC only), GitLab, Nexus Repository, Tableau (AG@GDC only), and Qlik Sense (AG@GDC only).
       <br/>
       <br/>More tools will be made available in AG@GCC, such as Amazon Sagemaker Studio, in later releases, so please keep an eye out for them.

   - name: Is there any subscription cost or payment fee to use AG?
     description: >
       Presently, there is no cost for using AG, except for Tableau and QlikSense on AG@GDC, which are on a ‘Bring Your Own License’ (BYOL) model.
+For Tableau and Qliksense on AG@GDC, please contact the Analytics.gov product team via this <a href="https://form.gov.sg/62280856ba91100012050933" target="_blank">form</a> before procuring the licenses.

   - name: Can I use Analytics.gov to access data from my agency’s database system?
     description: >